Everything You Need to Know to Plan Your Trip to the Tennis US Open!

 Getting to the US Open from New York City

-Car: Public transportation to the area is so good, but if you want to drive, parking is available.
+Car: Public transportation to the area is excellent, but parking is available if you want to drive.
 Expect traffic congestion.

 You can check out US Open’s Transportation page for further directions.